Help your children stay switched on with a wide range of virtual learning opportunities.

 Teresa Wong is a superstar piano teacher.
 She has adapted quickly to the online teaching demands and offers different ways for students to be taught (including real-time sessions over FaceTime or Skype and video consultations via email).
 She also offers mock music exams.
 Her price ranges from $600 to $1,500 per hour depending on the level and type of consultation.

-Online Learning: Coding Classes
+Online Science & Coding Classes

 Cobo Academy also offers online courses to expose your child to coding.
 Its courses span a large variety of age groups and boast of a flexible schedule.
 Courses are around $240 to $300 per hour depending on the topic.